Featured in the Media

 Facial pain and pressure, headaches, and difficulty breathing all can accompany sinusitis.
 When medications don’t bring relief, patients often have to choose between continued discomfort and invasive surgery.
 Not anymore.

-“Balloon sinus dilation is an excellent way to relieve the symptoms of sinusitis without invasive surgery,” says Renick Webb, MD, of Red River Sinus Center.
+“Balloon sinus dilation is an excellent way to relieve the symptoms of sinusitis without invasive surgery,” says Renick Webb, MD, of Red River ENT Associates.
 “Insurance companies have embraced this procedure because it is costeffective and provides longlasting results with a very low revision rate.

 “All three of our ENT specialists are skilled in this minimally invasive procedure.
 It is increasingly popular among patients caught in that ‘no man’s land’ where symptoms aren’t fully controlled with sprays, decongestants, and antibiotics but aren’t bad enough to justify sinus surgery.”

-Before recommending this procedure, the doctors at Red River Sinus Center perform a thorough exam, which includes a CT scan to determine whether the sinus passageways are blocked or whether symptoms are due to another cause.
+Before recommending this procedure, the doctors at Red River ENT Associates perform a thorough exam, which includes a CT scan, to determine whether the sinus passageways are blocked or whether symptoms are due to another cause.

 “A patient can come in for an initial evaluation, speak to a surgeon, and leave the office with an accurate diagnosis and a confirmed appointment for the procedure,” says Dr. Webb.